ADVANTICS/documentation/products/adm-pc-bi25/docs/6_Setting_up_ADM_PC_BI25.md

 {{ figure('../assets/Figure5.png', 'Visual overview of steps 1 to 3') }}

 1. Clean the surface of the cooler degrease.
-2. Apply the heat paste on the purple area.
+2. Apply the thermal grease lightly on the purple area.
 3. Apply the construction glue on the capacitor (recommended for systems exposed to vibration as implementation on board of vehicles).

 {{ figure('../assets/Figure6.png', 'Visual overview of step 5') }}